Edom: Religion

 The nature of Edomite religion is largely unknown before their conversion to Judaism by the Hasmoneans.
+Edomite and Israelites religious practices evolved in parallel and were closely related as part of the larger Semetic religious landscape.
+At times Edomites seem to have been accepted as part of the Jewish community and followed similar customs, such as circumcision, while at other times they were considered separate.

 Epigraphical evidence suggests that the national god of Edom was Qaus (קוס) (also known as 'Qaush', 'Kaush', 'Kaus', 'Kos' or 'Qaws'), since Qaus is invoked in the blessing formula in letters and appear in personal names found in ancient Edom.
 As close relatives of other Levantine Semites and Arabs, they seem to have worshiped such gods as El, Baal and 'Uzza.
-In some Jewish traditions stemming from the Talmud, the descendants of Esau are the Romans (and to a larger extent, all Europeans).

-Juan Manuel Tebes argues that Qaus is a similar god to Yahweh.
-Qaus seems to have descended from a cultural heritage common between Edomites and Jews, with the worship of both the Edomite Qaus and the God of the Israelites being described by Egyptians.
-Qaus's popularity during the Persian and Hellenistic periods appears, according to Tebes, to have forced the purportedly pro-Yahwist authors of the Book of Chronicles to portray several Edomite persons as 'pious Levites'.
-Clues about their Edomite heritage appear to be hidden in their theophoric names.
+Unlike the gods of other nearby nations, Quaus is never mentioned in the Hebrew bible.
+Some scholars explain this as Qaus being such similar god to Yahweh, it made rejection of the former difficult.
+Both gods descend from a common cultural heritage, and may have orginated as nationalized versions of the same deity.
+Qaus's popularity during the Persian and Hellenistic periods may have forced the authors of the Book of Chronicles to portray several Edomite characters as 'pious Levites', to normalize the presence of Edomite worship at the Jerusalem temple.
+Clues about their Edomite heritage are hidden in their theophoric names.

 Josephus states that Costobarus was descended from the priests of "the Koze, whom the Idumeans had formerly served as a god".
 Victor Sasson describes an Edomite text that parallels the Book of Job, which provides insight on the language, literature, and religion of Edom.